 Reduced product returns by 60% saving £600,000 per year over three years.
 Examples of improvements:

-- In my first week recommended a minor modification that prevented 20% returns and loss of contracts with major UK retailers
+- In the first week recommended a minor modification, preventing 40% returns and loss of retail contracts.

-- Recommended a change of colour across the entire family of products (which accounted for approximately half of ‘No Fault Found’ returns)
+- Recommended a colour change across the entire family of products, slashing ‘No Fault Found’ returns.

-- Close collaboration with our element supplier identifying the cause of low life failures and reducing costs for both organisations – Purchasing negotiated a cost reduction for this improvement
+- Identified the cause of early element failures, reducing costs for both companies.
+Purchasing negotiated a price reduction for this improvement.

-- Brought into new product development meetings to represent the Voice of the Customer
+- Asked to represent the Voice of the Customer in product development meetings.

 Awarded an MSc by the University of Brighton for “the improvement of the designed and delivered quality of fast moving consumer goods”.